 This time around, I never served as a warrior or experienced ground combat.
-But I believe I've done those things during past lives and so have you.
+But I believe I've been through those things during past lives and so have you.
 We are all veterans and victims of combat, if only through subliminal memories.

-If you reject my proposal because you refuse to believe in reincarnation or because you insist that civilians (or anyone who disagrees with you) ought to shut up about war, too bad, so sad.
+If you reject my proposal because you refuse to believe in reincarnation or because you insist that civilians (or anyone who disagrees with you) should shut up about war, too bad, so sad.
 Read on or refuse to, figure it out or not.
-All I can do is propose it to you.
+All I can do is propose it.

 We must taste the blood-acid vomit of war without experiencing it first-hand, take deep breaths of its acrid stench and soak our face in its rotten gore.
-We must reacquaint ourselves with those horrors we may have been spared by rare good fortune and wisdom.
+We must reacquaint ourselves with those horrors we may have been spared this time around by rare good fortune and wisdom.

-Let us evoke combat from the writings of those who have experienced it for us, as well as from past experience dimly recalled or erased from memory.
-That way, we may stop re-enacting it over and over in worlds present and future—much less often than during reincarnations in the past.
+Let us evoke combat from the writings of those who experienced it for us, as well as from past experience dimly recalled or erased from memory.
+That way, we can stop re-enacting it over and over in the present and in the future—much less frequently than during reincarnations in the past.

-I can only repeat to you what my grandfather told me.
-He said that the sweetest fruit he ever ate – and we lived in Provence where fruit is good and plenty – were raw onions dug up from some desolate garden plot.
-Clotted with dirt, those onions were, and “We ate them like apples.”
+I can only repeat what my grandfather told me.
+He said the sweetest fruit he ever ate – and we lived in Provence where fruit is good and plenty – were raw onions dug up from some desolate garden plot.
+Those onions were clotted with soil, and “We ate them like apples.”
 The memory made him smile.

-That when your squad gets caught too far from shelter in an artillery firestorm, it is best to fall flat on your belly and crawl ahead until your head nuzzles under the crotch of the next man in line, then cover his ass with your helmet.
+That when your squad gets caught too far from shelter in an artillery firestorm, it is best to crawl flat on your belly until your head nuzzles under the crotch of the next man ahead, then cover his ass with your helmet.

-How funny he found it when one of his men crapped his pants (as happens to one out of four combatants under fire, or more) this time on the head of the fellow underneath.
-They lived through that barrage so crushingly fatal as to crap one’s pants, and got to laugh about it!
+How funny they found it when one guy crapped his pants (as happens to one out of four combatants or more under fire) this time over the man underneath.
+They lived through that barrage so terrifying as to crap one’s pants, and got to laugh about it!

-Or my Dad telling me about catching lice with his tank destroyer recon company under a rotting pier; or solemnly showing me a narrow, cobblestone beach at the bottom of a deep-shaded gorge too steep to climb down into blindly, even though it hid a path down there.
-He never showed it to me and we never went back, even though our home was quite close-by.
+Or my Dad telling me about catching lice with his tank destroyer recon company under a rotting pier; or solemnly showing me a narrow, cobblestone beach at the bottom of a deep-shaded gorge too steep to climb down into blindly, even though it must have hid a path down there.
+He never showed us and we never went back, even though our home was nearby.

 Another good friend of his died after the fall of Dien Bien Phu.
-He commanded the only tank platoon in that place: ten tanks flown there in pieces, and him with both arms broken and set in plaster casts, in the lead tank.
+He commanded the only tank platoon in that place: ten tanks flown out there in pieces, and him with both arms broken and set in plaster casts, in the lead.
 He died during the death march out to concentration camps, along with two thirds of the caged survivors.

-Or another story my father once told me, about when he was a young lieutenant commanding the point element of a horse cavalry regiment returning to home base, heat-drugged after a thirteen-hundred mile march from Fort Hood, Texas to Fort Riley, Kansas and back, the last long march like that in American history.
+Or another story my father once told, when he was a lieutenant commanding the point element of a horse cavalry regiment on its way back to home base, heat-drugged after a thirteen-hundred mile march from Fort Hood, Texas to Fort Riley, Kansas and back, the last long transit like that in American history.

-The advance guard’s point horses got wind of the nearing post and charged over last the crest and down into the valley below, back to their comfy stalls and out from under their dozing riders and the blazing sun.
-No doubt a few riders tumbled off, though he didn’t tell me and I was too dumb to ask.
+The horses at the point of the advance guard got wind of the nearing post and charged over last the crest and down into the valley below, back to their comfy stalls and out from under the blazing sun and their dozing riders.
+No doubt a few of them tumbled off, though he didn’t tell me and I was too dumb to ask.

-Both of them parsed their stories short and doled them out to me sparingly, though they knew I would have paid rapt attention for as long as they cared to speak.
+Both of them parsed their stories short and doled them sparingly, even though they knew I would pay rapt attention for as long as they spoke.
 Such was the pain of their recall.

-Let’s tug on the filthy boots of an average combat infantryman.
-On PeaceWorld, every child would have picked up this kind of thing as ordinary fare—but nothing about military glory.
+Let’s pull on the filthy boots of an average combat infantryman.
+On PeaceWorld, every child would have gotten this kind of thing as ordinary fare—but nothing about military glory.
 Eight-year-olds would have heard about “Combat Infantry Warrior” in school or devoured it as a comic book.

 But let’s go there anyway…